 - A car that can be registered for road use, correct chassis numbers, etc.

 - Fitment of approved design rollcage (can be found in Motorsport manual or online) and fitted correctly.
-Once fitted, photos and rollcage papers must be submited to Motorsport NZ for approval.
+Once fitted, photos and roll cage papers must be submitted to Motorsport NZ for approval.
 Once approved, you can apply for your logbook, which you need to be able to obtain an authority card.

 - Correct spec seats and harnesses(if building club car, SFI or FIA spec is suitable, if building a national class car stricter rules apply, which can be found in the motorsport manual).

 - All the above then needs to be listed and approved to apply for your authority card.

 To have your car eligible for rallies, you must have current:

 - Compliance (if classic car or modifications have been made as per LTSA law)

 If you are building a rally car on a budget and plan to make modifications 1 step at a time, my opinion on the order of importance would be:

 - Racing/performance brake pads and fluid (high temp fluid)